-Over the coming days, following the initial workshop, each model or component (or cube in TM1 language) will be explored in more detail.
+Over the coming days, following the initial workshop, each model or component (or cube in Planning Analytics language) will be explored in more detail.

-During this time, a cut-down version of the final reporting/modelling application will rapidly be built.
+During this time, a cut-down version of the final reporting/modelling application will be built rapidly.

 The Cortell team interactively work with you to validate the required capabilities and functionality using your own data.
 It is at this point any key users or planning managers are brought into the process, seeking their valuable thoughts and buy-in to the process.

 The various areas that we need to address for a detailed model design and scoping include – but is not limited to.